wacncontent/CustomizeTool/output/articles/app-service-web/app-service-web-get-started-2.md

 - Enable multiple login options
 - Change the default behavior when people first navigate to your app

-Azure provides a turn-key solution for some of the common authentication needs so you don't need to provide the authentication logic yourself.
+App Service provides a turn-key solution for some of the common authentication needs so you don't need to provide the authentication logic yourself.
-For more information, see [Azure Authentication/Authorization](https://azure.microsoft.com/blog/announcing-app-service-authentication-authorization/).
+For more information, see [App Service Authentication/Authorization](https://azure.microsoft.com/blog/announcing-app-service-authentication-authorization/).

 ## Scale your app automatically based on demand